 - If you are adopting transracially or internationally, ask your adoption agency to assign you a volunteer “buddy family.”
 A buddy family is a family that has adopted a child very much like the child you are about to adopt.
-Your buddy family will be of priceless help to you in dealing with unique cultural, linguistic and health issues.
+Your buddy family will be of priceless help to you in dealing with unique cultural, linguistic, and health issues.

 - Take an online or offline course in parenting transracially and transculturally.
 The Foster Parents Community at www.fosterparents.com offers such a course and some of the best materials ever offered on this subject are available from the North American Council on Adoptable Children.
 There are also some excellent book titles available.

-- Eventually, you will want to look into ways to help him or her stay in touch with the culture of birth.
+- Eventually, you will want to look into ways to help him or she stay in touch with the culture of birth.
 Ask your support group about “culture camps” that often take place in the summer, and tours of the child’s first country that are sometimes organized for adoptive families whose children, now teens, express an interest in visiting their countries of origin.